 - Member for

-A rural Waubun, Minn., man has been charged with three felonies in Becker County district Court.
-Michael Erwin Dahl, 42, faces three charges of mistreatment — torture of animals.
+DETROIT LAKES, Minn. — A man accused of letting three horses die from starvation, exposure and neglect has been sentenced in Becker County district Court.
+Michael Erwin Dahl, 42, of Shakopee, Minn., was sentenced Dec.
+27 on a felony charge of mistreatment — torture of animals.
+Two identical felony charges were dropped in a plea agreement.
 According to court records, on Jan.
 24 the White Earth Tribal Police Department was contacted about three dead horses on property near Strawberry Lake Store, on the White Earth Reservation in Becker County.

 A large power outage in the Lake Eunice area south of Detroit Lakes has left more than 2,000 households without power, according to the Lake Region Electric Cooperative website.
 As of 9:45 p.m.
 Thursday, no power had been restored.
 The temperature in Detroit Lakes was eight below.
 The outage was caused by a broken switch on a Great River Energy transmission line near Audubon.